S. Mohkam-ud-Din and Sons Bakers

 S. Mohkam-ud-Din and Sons Bakers is a historic bakery located in Anarkali Bazaar, Lahore, Pakistan.
 It is known for cakes and Lady Harrison's finger biscuits.

 History

 S. Mohkam-ud-Din Bakery was founded on 1 January 1879 by Mohkamuddin.
 It was inaugurated by Lady Aitchison, the wife of Charles Umpherston Aitchison.

 After the partition of India, another branch was opened in The Mall, Lahore.

+The bakery has produced several unusually large cakes for special events.
+These include a 1,000 lb (approx. 454 kg) cake in 1953 and another in the mid-1980s.
+In 2005, for the visit of the Archbishop of Canterbury, Rowan Williams, the bakery prepared a 1,500 lb (approx. 680 kg) rich plum cake.